Borssele Nuclear Power Station: Controversy

 The use of nuclear energy is a controversial issue in Dutch politics.
 The first commercial nuclear plant in the Netherlands, Dodewaard, was decommissioned in 1997 after only 28 years of service.
 This decision was taken against the background of political opposition to nuclear energy.
-In 1994, government and parliament decided to close down the Borssele plant as of 2004.
+In 1994, the government and parliament decided to close down the Borssele plant as of 2004.
 However, due to legal action by owners and employees of the plant and changes in government policy in 2002, the decommissioning was delayed until 2013, meaning the plant would exactly fulfill its originally intended life span of 40 years.

-In recent years nuclear energy has become less controversial in the Netherlands and is increasingly viewed as one of many possibilities to reduce carbon emissions and increase national energy self-reliance.
+In recent years, nuclear energy has become less controversial in the Netherlands.
+It is increasingly viewed as one of many possibilities to reduce carbon emissions and increase national energy self-reliance.
 As a result, the Dutch government decided in 2006 that Borssele would remain operational until 2033.

 In June 2006, the government made a contract ("Borssele-convenant") with the owners of the plant, Delta and Essent.
 Delta and Essent commit themselves to pay 250 million into a 'fonds voor duurzame energie' (fund for the R&D of renewable energy) from the profits generated by the operating time extension.

 On December 15, 2021, the new Dutch coalition announced plans to build two new nuclear power plants in the Netherlands.
 The site for these new plants remains a question for now, but it is possible both could end up in Borssele as Rotterdam wants to focus on hydrogen power and Groningen is considered too controversial by most.